TheCr1sis/cerberus/README.md

 ## Usage

-To start the **IOC Scanner** web application, run the following command:
+To start the **Cerberus** web application, run the following command:

 ```bash
 python main.py